Differentiating frictionally locked asperities from kinematically coupled zones: Application

 The existence of the locking gap is as above plausible and has been deemed certain from paleoseismicity (\S\ref{subsec:vsTopography}).
 However, because of the averaging process, the mean locking takes finite values even around the locking gap (Fig.~\ref{fig:meanlockingcouplingstressing}).
-Therefore, just from the mean value, we cannot judge whether the gap location is uncertain or the existence of the locking gap itself is doubtful.
+Therefore, just from the mean value, we cannot judge whether the gap location is uncertain or the existence of the locking gap itself is doubtful, although the mean stressing visualizes the stress concentration zone despite averaging, supporting the presence of the locking gap.
 Opportunely, our asperity-based approach offers a simple way to evaluate the existence of the locking gap.
 We now evaluate the shortest distance of the eastern and western locked segments (segment distance), which corresponds to the shortest distance of the easternmost asperity in the western segment and the westernmost asperity in the eastern segment; the shortest distance of circular asperities equals their center distance minus the sum of their radii.
 Non-zero segment distance means the existence of a locking gap.
 The non-zero segment distance, namely the segment gap existence, is estimated by 94\% of local optima for the best number of asperities $n_{\rm p}=5$; the mean value (over the local optima) of the segment distance is $30\pm22$ km for $n_{\rm p}=5$.
 The segment gap is estimated to exist by 92\% of local optima for the second best case $n_{\rm p}=6$, which has almost the same BIC as $n_{\rm p}=5$; the mean segment distance is $35\pm30$ km for $n_{\rm p}=6$.
 The segment gap existence is estimated by 100\% of local optima for the third best case $n_{\rm p}=4$ with the mean segment distance of $60\pm26$ km.
 Considering those results of likely cases $n_{\rm p}=4,5,6$, the $p$-value for the locking gap existence is roughly evaluated below 0.1 but above yet close to 0.05.
 From our model using the current geodetic data, the existence of the locking gap is judged to be fairly statistically significant.